sohanmenon7-star/pwn.college_sohan/Practicing_Pipes/Redirecting_Errors.md

 # Challenge 4 : Redirecting errors
-This challenge asks you to redirect multipple file descriptors at once by redirecting outputs to one file and errors to another
+This challenge asks you to redirect multiple file descriptors at once by redirecting outputs to one file and errors to another

 ## My solve
 **Flag:** `pwn.college{0ifqAwYEAF1-q6Jb1Ygj_DY6B3k.QX3YTN0wiM5kjNzEzW}`